MusicPlayerDaemon/MPD/doc/plugins.rst

 udisks
 ------

-Queries the udisks2 daemon via D-Bus and obtain a list of file systems (e.g. USB sticks or other removable media).
+Queries the udisks2 daemon via D-Bus and obtains a list of file systems (e.g. USB sticks or other removable media).

 upnp
 ----